SpongePowered/SpongeDocs/source/plugin/commands/arguments.rst

 The following ``parseValue`` method from the ``CommandElement`` class attempts to parse a selector and return a set of entities based on the location of the ``CommandSource``.
-If the passed string does not start with ``@``, an exception will be thrown indicating the passed argument is not a selector.
+If the passed string does not start with ``@``, an exception will be thrown indicating that the passed argument is not a selector.

 .. code-block:: java